 Midship Pipeline Company, LLC

-Midship Pipeline Company, LLC (“Midship”) is developing a natural gas pipeline project to create firm transportation capacity of up to 1,440,000 Dth/d connecting new gas production from the emerging STACK and SCOOP plays in the Anadarko Basin to growing Gulf Coast and Southeast markets via deliveries to existing pipelines (“Midship Project”).
+Midship Pipeline Company, LLC (“Midship”) is developing a natural gas pipeline project to create new firm transportation capacity of up to 1,440,000 Dth/d connecting new gas production from the emerging STACK and SCOOP plays in the Anadarko Basin in Oklahoma to growing Gulf Coast and Southeast markets via deliveries to existing pipelines (“Midship Project”).